 If you're approved for gastric bypass surgery, your health care team gives you instructions about how to prepare in the months or weeks before the surgery.
-These instructions may include restrictions on eating and drinking, undergoing lifestyle counseling to help you cope with big changes in diet and exercise, quitting smoking, and starting a supervised physical activity program.
+These instructions may include restrictions on eating and drinking, undergoing lifestyle counseling to help you cope with big changes in diet and exercise, quitting smoking, and starting a supervised physical activity or exercise program.
 In some cases, you may be required to lose weight before having gastric bypass surgery.

 Even after gastric bypass surgery is scheduled, it can be delayed or canceled if your health care team determines that: